yet3/personal-website/src/modules/sections/projects/content/1-jat.md

   - Typescript
   - i18next
   - TailwindCSS
-  - '@dnd-kit'
+  - "@dnd-kit"
   - Vercel
 ---

-J.A.T is my attempt at creating a timer.
-The timer is made of sequentially running steps.
-Aside from the duration, each step contains two optional fields: title (text) and description (markdown).
-The timer's state is saved between browser sessions.
-It is also possible to share it through a link or save it manually to the browser’s localStorage.
-The app also includes a simple stopwatch.
+J.A.T is my take on a timer app where each timer is made up of a series of steps that are completed in a specified order.
+Each step can have a title (text) and/or a description (markdown).
+The state of the timer is preserved even when the browser is closed and can be shared through a link or saved to the browser's local storage.
+The app also includes a basic stopwatch.